Ambitious national firm Bond Dickinson is merging with Americans Womble Carlyle in November 2017.

 CS: What advice do you have for readers who are about to enter the legal profession?

 PS: Really think about the type of firm you want to work for.
 There are many different law firms out there and they can be differentiated by their cultures, their plans for growth, the clients they act for and the types of work they do.
 I think you need a very clear idea of what kind of firm you want to work for and why.

 SH: With the firms you identify, take the time to get to know as much as possible about them.
 Firms like talking about what they do, so go to open days and speak to people.
 Get an idea from talking to people of what the culture is like.
 There are a myriad of firms that on paper look similar, but once you're through the door they're very different.
 You spend a lot of time at work – you will have an enjoyable career if you enjoy the culture and the people you work with.

 4 More London Riverside,

-- From October 2017 Bond Dickinson and US-based Womble Carlyle Sandridge & Rice will combine to form Womble Bond Dickinson.
+- From November 2017 Bond Dickinson and US-based Womble Carlyle Sandridge & Rice will combine to form Womble Bond Dickinson.
 Womble Bond Dickinson will have more than 420 partners and 1,000 lawyers across 8 offices in the UK and 15 offices in the US.
 The combination will put Womble Bond Dickinson in the UK’s top 20 and in the top 80 in the US listings.

 - We will also increase our sector specialisms to include; Healthcare, Life Science and Technology.